— Indiana University

 One focused on Intellect and Prospects for Continuing Academic Success

-Be sure to provide an appropriate cover sheet (available from Ms. Hehner or the Truman website) to each of the three individuals you ask to supply recommendations at this stage.
+Be sure to provide an appropriate cover sheet (available from Ms. Hehner or the Truman website) to each of the two individuals you ask to supply recommendations.

 Additional information about the national criteria and process is available at the Truman Foundation website here: http://truman.gov.
 Interested students who are unable to attend an Information Session, should direct questions to Professor Judy Failer, IU's Truman Faculty Representative at email@example.com.